Venezuela opposition pushes to re-elect Guaido as congress chief

 Maduro calls Guaido a puppet of the United States, and says the country’s economic problems are the result of Washington’s sanctions program that restricts U.S. companies from buying the OPEC nation’s oil exports or doing business with the government.

-He has hung on to power despite low approval ratings and a year-long effort by the Trump administration to force him from power.
+But he has hung on to power despite low approval ratings and a year-long effort by the Trump administration to force him from power.

-Police and national guard troops on Sunday morning surrounded congress, creating an unusual security cordon and restricting press access to the legislative palace.

-The opposition says that about 30 opposition legislators are in exile or in hiding due to judicial proceedings, most of which are associated a failed military uprising against Maduro’s government in April.
+The opposition says that about 30 opposition legislators are in exile or in hiding due to judicial proceedings, most of which are associated a failed military uprising in April.

 The government in December approved legal proceedings against four opposition lawmakers accused of treason and conspiracy.